plone/training/solr/solr-alternatives.rst

     SOLR_URI http://${settings:solr-host}:${settings:solr-port}/solr

 After running buildout,
-we can start Plone and activate ``alm.solrindex`` in the Addons control panel.
+we can start Plone and activate ``alm.solrindex`` in the Add-ons control panel.

 .. note::